elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed issue with compaction job on ephemeral volumes
 - Fixed duplicate exception for falco alerts
 - Another network policy fix for Harbor to allow garbage collection
+- Fix migration and race condition for HNC and HierarchyConfigurations

 ### Changed